raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ## Step 6: WordPress Configuration

-You need to find out your Pi's IP Address to access it in the browser, so in a terminal type the command `hostname -I`.
+You need to find out your Pi's IP address to access it in the browser, so in a terminal type the command `hostname -I`.

 Navigate to `http://YOUR-IP-ADDRESS` e.g. `http://192.168.1.5` in the web browser on your Pi.

-You should see a WordPress Error page.
-This is good!
+You should see a WordPress error page; this is good!
 Click the big button marked `Create a Configuration File` followed by the `Let's go!` button on the next page.

 Now fill out the basic site information as follows: